 Bear F. Braumoeller (Ph.D., University of Michigan) is Associate Professor and Director of Graduate Studies in the Department of Political Science.
 He came to Ohio State from Harvard University in 2007.
 He is or has been on the Editorial Boards of five major journals or series, and he is currently a Councilor of the Peace Science Society.

-Professor Braumoeller’s research is in the areas of international relations (especially international security) and statistical methodology.
-His substantive research includes a new, book-length systemic theory of international relations as well as various works on international conflict, the history of American isolationism, and the problem of so-called “politically irrelevant dyads.”
-He is currently involved in projects on civil war onset and peacekeeping success.
+Professor Braumoeller’s research is in the areas of international relations, especially international security, and statistical methodology.
+His substantive research includes a new, book-length systemic theory of international relations, The Great Powers and the International System (Cambridge University Press; winner of the 2014 International Studies Association Best Book Award and the 2014 J. David Singer Book Award) as well as various works on international conflict, the history of American isolationism, and the problem of so-called “politically irrelevant dyads.”
+He is currently involved in projects on civil war onset, peacekeeping success, and the end-of-war thesis.

 - International Relations Theory